Are Varicose Veins and Spider Veins Hereditary?

 What Is Vein Disease?

 Varicose veins and spider veins are signs of underlying vein disease or venous insufficiency.
-Vein disease develops when tiny, one-way vein valves responsible for pumping blood back to your heart are placed under strain.
+Vein disease develops when tiny, one-way vein valves that pump blood back to your heart are placed under strain.

-When this occurs, your valves can malfunction and cause blood to flow backward instead.
+When this occurs, your valves can malfunction and cause blood to flow backward.
 This leads to blood pooling in the veins, which can result in the formation of varicose veins and spider veins.
 Most often, the legs, ankles, and feet are affected.

 Vein disease causes painful and uncomfortable symptoms.
 Symptoms of venous insufficiency include: